sitespeedio/pagexray/README.md

 ![Page Xray](img/pagexray.png)

 We love the HAR file but it's hard to actually see what the page includes only looking at the file.
 The PageXray converts a HAR file to a JSON format that is easier to read.
 We use the format internally in the coach and sitespeed.io.
+And with PageXray you can use it standalone in your browser.

 ## What do we collect?